 Here I want to mention the essential vitamins and nutrients you need to adopt into your diet through food or supplements for healthy nail growth.

 B Vitamins are vital for healthy skin and nails.
 If you eat animal products, you could rely entirely on your diet to intake B vitamins.
-You could be at risk of deficiency if you are elderly, taking drugs that cause malabsorption or following a strict vegan diet.
-In these cases, you could be looking at taking a B-Complex that would usually include Vitamins B3, B5, B6, B2, B1, B9 and B12.
+However, you could be at risk of deficiency if you are elderly, taking drugs that cause malabsorption or following a strict vegan diet.
+In these cases, you could take a B-Complex that usually includes Vitamins B3, B5, B6, B2, B1, B9 and B12.

-For healthy, strong nails, you need to make sure that you get enough Vitamin B12 and B9 (folate.)
+For healthy, strong nails, you must ensure you get enough Vitamin B12 and B9 (folate.)
 They both contribute to the development of red blood cells, healthy nail growth, and the absorption of other vitamins and minerals.

-Possible signs of low B12 levels include if your fingernails develop ridges or lose their moons, so make sure to pay attention to that.
+Possible signs of low B12 levels include if your fingernails develop ridges or lose their moons, so pay attention to that.
 I can’t remember my nails having lunula at all during my lifetime.
-In the last years, I have learnt more about B12 deficiency and how it can affect our health, so I have started supplementing B12 to get my moons back.
+However, in the last few years, I have learnt more about B12 deficiency and how it can affect our health, so I have started supplementing B12 to get my moons back.

 If you are eating plant-based, I strongly recommend you look into it and find out what B12 supplement is best for you.
-Low levels of B12 cause your folate levels drop too.
-Make sure to include into your daily diet foods high in folates like edamame, lentils, asparagus, spinach, broccoli, avocados, mangos, lettuce and oranges.
+Low levels of B12 cause your folate levels to drop too.
+Make sure to include foods high in folates like edamame, lentils, asparagus, spinach, broccoli, avocados, mangos, lettuce and oranges in your daily diet.

 Zinc is another critical mineral for healthy nails and overall complexion.
 You can take zinc as a part of the multivitamin pill or try it in a liquid form (zinc sulphate).
-Naturally, the human body doesn’t store zinc, that’s why you should also consider increasing your intake of legumes, seeds and nuts to make sure you get enough of it from your daily diet.
+Naturally, the human body doesn’t store zinc.
+That’s why you should also consider increasing your intake of legumes, seeds and nuts to ensure you get enough from your daily diet.

-Another reason why your nails could be developing vertical ridges is a lack of Magnesium in your diet.
+Another reason your nails could develop vertical ridges is a lack of Magnesium in your diet.
 Make sure to eat enough dark green leafy vegetables, quinoa, nuts, beans and dark chocolate!
 I am a big fan of raw cacao powder, which is a good source of Magnesium.
-You can create your own healthy chocolate treats using this ingredient to satisfy your cravings and fulfil your nutritional needs.
+You can create healthy chocolate treats using this ingredient to satisfy your cravings and your nutritional needs.

 Overall, to make sure you have a balanced diet full of essential vitamins and minerals for healthy nails, include these foods into your diet as much as possible: hemp seeds, pumpkin seeds, flaxseeds, sesame seeds, wild blueberries, avocados, bananas, lentils and chickpeas.

-Silica supplements are quite popular in nail care, but you can get a good amount of that beauty mineral from foods.
-Silica contains orthosilicic acid, which is beneficial for nail growth, especially when it comes to brittle nails.
-Foods like cucumbers, green beans, leafy greens, brown rice and lentils have high silica levels, so make sure to add these foods into your daily diet.
+Silica supplements are pretty popular in nail care, but you can get a good amount of that beauty mineral from foods.
+Silica contains orthosilicic acid, which is beneficial for nail growth, especially in brittle nails.
+Foods like cucumbers, green beans, leafy greens, brown rice and lentils have high silica levels, so make sure to add these foods to your daily diet.